ambimax/magento-module-ambimax-priceimport/README.md

 (incl. start and endtime) and msrp from different products for different websites.

+A product can be occur multiple times.
+The module takes the data form the earliest end time.
+So there can be care multiple offers in one file.

 ## Install

 For installation use composer, modman or copy files manually.